nicksherron/prox/README.md

-proxyutils
+proxyutil
 ===
-proxyutils is a command line utility written in Go for quickly finding and testing proxies from the web.
+proxyutil is a command line utility written in Go for quickly finding and testing proxies from the web.

 ### Downloading